AndrewGaspar/Async-Await-Proposal-for-TypeScript/Code-Generation/4 - Await in Conditionals.md

 In this function, one branch results in `await` where as the other returns a value directly.
 We need to handle the case where this happens.
 A new helper function is needed!

 The basic idea is that an array of `conditionals` will be passed to the arguments of `__if`.
 Each object will have a `condition` property that is a function that returns a value or a promise for a value and a `body` property that is a function that contains the conditional body.
 All objects except the last require a condition (else block).
-Additionally, each object will have a `shouldReturn` flag that is set to true if the statement contains a return.
 Finally, a promise returning `continuation` function is passed in.
 This represents all operations that follow the if-else block.

 ```ts
 interface __conditional {